-keep the Whatever you use to digitize your information, make infrastructure sure that it is ready to quickly digitize what you need to have in your collection.
-E.g., have the scanner available ready quickly, have a workflow that gets the images you have on your cellphone to your collection, etc. Acrobat allows you to reduce the file size (Document careful with Reduce File Size).
-However, the quality suffers somewhat. reducing filesize challenges challenges Have a look at the reduced document and compare it with the original, on the screen and in print.
-If you need best quality, don't reduce the file size.
-For books and other original material, you might want to keep the unreduced files somewhere safe in case you ever need the best quality.
+keep the infrastructure ready Whatever you use to digitize your information, make sure that it is ready to quickly digitize what you need to have in your collection.
+E.g., have the scanner available quickly, have a workflow that gets the images you have on your cellphone to your collection, etc. careful with reducing filesize Reduce File challenges at the reduced uce the file size (I the quality suffers challenges d document and ssomewhat. best quality For books a to keep the , don't reduce tl nd other origin reen and in print. he file size. nal material, you s somewhere safe might want